 Once you have registered the death, you will receive a certificate for burial or cremation; known as a “Green Form”.
 You will need this to book a crematorium or cemetery.

 The next thing to do is purchase a coffin.
-Using a coffin is not a legal requirement; in theory a basic (or fancy) shroud is sufficient.
-However, this is fairly uncommon in the UK.
+Using a coffin is not a legal requirement; in theory a basic (or fancy) coffin or shroud is sufficient.
+However, the latter is fairly uncommon in the UK.

 Order The Right Size Coffin